mazino3/4RING_OS/README.md

 <p style="text-align: justify;">Before I decided on GRUB loaders, with a simply written loader, I could run the system on 64-bit machines as well.</p>
 <p style="text-align: justify;">However, when GRUB loaders (which are even compiled for 32-bit machines) run on 64-bit machines the system crashes.
 For now, I am not able to solve this problem.

 In order to be able to use the BOCHS gui debbuger, I had to install an older version because the default version of BOCHS has a problem with the gui debugger on UBUNTU 20.04.
-Sometimes the qemu emulator works great and sometimes it crashes, which confused me, but when I checked the code on a real machine it always worked even though the qemu showed the opposite.</p>
+Sometimes the qemu emulator works great and sometimes it crashes, which confused me, but when I checked the code on a real machine it always worked even though the qemu showed the opposite.
+But my goal is not to adapt my code to the QEMU or other emulators, but to the real machines.</p>
 <p>&#160;</p>
 <h2>&#160;</h2>
 <p>&#160;</p>